What are the chances - or - Another set of Minimal Facts

 Fanciful / Absurd claim #2 - I am a billionaire. (note - I live in a 35 year old mobile home and drive a well-used 1999 model vehicle)

-Now, if I took you out to our local rec-center and proved Fanciful / Absurd claim #1 to you, wouldn't it still be wise of you to require evidence of my Fanciful / Absurd claim #2?
-Just because I verified with convincing evidence one fanciful or absurd claim does not / should not, in any way mean that you should trust me that my 2nd claim is also true.
+Now, if I took you out to our local rec-center and proved to you that Fanciful / Absurd claim #1 was true, wouldn't it still be wise of you to require evidence of my Fanciful / Absurd claim #2?
+Just because I proved to you with convincing evidence one fanciful or absurd claim - does not / should not - in any way mean, that you should trust me that my 2nd claim is also true.
 You would be wise in maintaining a skeptical attitude toward my 2nd claim until I provide convincing evidence.

 ~ ~ ~